-Issue: elementary schools do not mark Disability Awareness Week with any special educational programs regarding disability
+Issue: At this time, there is only one elementary schools that marks Disability Awareness Week with any special educational programs regarding disability

-Activities: The Executive Director will advocate with principals to have them change their policies to mark Disability Awareness Week with a special educational program regarding disability.
+• The director will advocate with principals to have them change their policies to mark Disability Awareness Week with a special educational program regarding disability.

-Goal: An elementary school will change Its policies and procedures to incorporate a regularly scheduled SICIL endorsed storybook reading and discussion event during Disability Awareness

-Week to increase age-appropriate understanding and acceptance of disability among pupils in the second grade.
+Goal: Another elementary school will change its policies and procedures to incorporate a regularly scheduled SICIL endorsed storybook reading and discussion event during Disability Awareness Week to increase age-appropriate understanding and acceptance of disability among pupils in the second grade.